drbulu/drbulu.github.io/drbio/index.md

 <p style="text-align: justify">

-Dr. Bulukani Mlalazi (<b><i>drbulu</i></b>) is a research scientist (molecular biologist) and data science enthusiast with a passion for applying data science techniques to important problems so that insights from data can drive wise and effective decisions.</p>
+Dr. Bulukani Mlalazi (<b><i>drbulu</i></b>) is a research scientist (molecular biologist) and data science enthusiast with a passion for applying data science techniques to important problems so that insights from data can drive wise and effective decisions.
+Outputs of this project includes a poster presentation at an international conference in 2017.</p>

 <p style="text-align: justify; text-indent: 50px;">
 Presently, <b><i>drbulu</i></b> is a Research Associate at the Queensland University of Technology (QUT) in the Australian Research Council (ARC) Centre of Excellence for Mathematical and Statistical Frontiers (ACEMS).
 The current project aims to incorporate statistical models developed at ACEMS into a data visualisation app.</p>